nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 terraform plan
 ```

-and you should able to see the expected output:
+and you should be able to see the expected output:

 ```shell
 var.github_oauth_token
 Enter a value:
 ```

 You need to submit a PAT for GitHub.
-You can follow the instruction
+You can follow
-["Creating a personal access token"][github-docs-creating-personal-access-token]
+the instruction ["Creating a personal access token"][github-docs-creating-personal-access-token]
 from GitHub.
-I will just list a set of permission I used, when I was creating
+I will just list a set of permission
+I used, when I was creating one: `admin:gpg_key`,
-one: `admin:gpg_key`, `admin:org`, `admin:public_key`, `admin:repo_hook`,
+`admin:org`, `admin:public_key`, `admin:repo_hook`,
 `admin:ssh_signing_key`, `delete_repo`, `repo`, `user`.

 [github-docs-creating-personal-access-token]: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token